Weight Loss Tips

 Reduce your calories by 3,500 and you will lose 1 pound

 That does not mean starve yourself.
 The goal is to maintain a healthy, balanced diet while reducing total caloric intake.
-If your trying to lose weight starving yourself is one of the worst things you can do.
+If you're trying to lose weight, starving yourself is one of the worst things you can do.
 The key is, as we have said, slow and steady weight loss.

 Alcohol may not be all bad